 Walker signed with the New Jersey Generals on a three-year, $5 million deal in 1983.
 The USFL had team salary caps of $1.8 million but Generals owner J. Walter Duncan found a loophole and signed Walker to a personal services contract that incumbent owner Donald Trump would later take over.

-That’s when the Dallas Cowboys drafted him in the fifth round of the 1985 NFL Draft in hopes he’d sign with them.
+That?s when the Dallas Cowboys drafted him in the fifth round of the 1985 NFL Draft in hopes he?d sign with them.
 Dallas signed him to a five-year, $5 million deal that included a $1.4 million signing bonus.
+He went on to make two Pro Bowls with America’s Team.

-Walker’s bank account grew even larger when the Cowboys traded him to the Minnesota Vikings in 1989 for a boatload of draft picks that birthed Dallas’s 1990s dynasty teams.
+The American football player’s bank account grew even larger when the Cowboys traded him to the Minnesota Vikings in 1989 for a boatload of draft picks that birthed Dallas?s 1990s dynasty teams.

 Owner Jerry Jones had to convince Walker to leave the Cowboys, though, and paid a hefty price to do so: $1.25 million in cash, two cars and a house in Edina, Minnesota, all of which came out to about $2.5 million.